 The NHS Improvement website Learning from deaths in the NHS includes information and resources relating to:

-The NHS England webpages on Learning Disabilities includes information about the Learning Disabilities mortality review (LeDeR)
+The NHS England Medical Examiners website includes information about the Learning Disabilities mortality review (LeDeR)

 People with a learning disability, autism or both often have poorer physical and mental health than other people and LeDer is designed to help understand why.